cudoventures/cudos-builders/tools-bash/readme.md

+## Constructor
 # Overview
-The purpose of the constructor is to init and launch nodes on a predefined network.
+The purpose of the constructor is to init and start nodes on a predefined network.

 # Params setting
 All the parameters that an user needs to set are in the .env files in the config folder.